Obscure

 BFA Visual Communication Design Thesis

-Focus: Editorial Design, Motion Design
+Focus: Book Design, Motion Design

 Year: 2025